PyNvVideoCodec 2.1

 Installing from PyPI

-1. The ready-to-use Python WHL's (Wheel) of the PyNvVideoCodec for Windows and Linux OSes are hosted on PyPI.
+1. The ready-to-use Python WHL's (Wheel) of the PyNvVideoCodec for Windows, Linux and WSL (Windows Subsystem for Linux) are hosted on PyPI.

 2. Open the bash/shell prompt and run: